 Born in 1938 in Saxony, Baselitz is one of the leading artists of the post-war period, whose distinguished career has spanned more than 50 years, persistently shifting accepted boundaries and consistently challenging the mainstream.
 A painter, printmaker, sculptor and draughtsman, his works explore collective, historical and personal themes, often featuring subjects repeatedly across different mediums.

-The leg-motif appears again in a new, large-scale bronze sculpture and a series of 12 colourful line-etched, aquatint prints.
+The leg-motif appears again in new, large-scale bronze sculpture and a series of 12 colourful line-etched, aquatint prints.
 In Winterschlaf (‘winter sleep’), a bundle of legs are held together by three rings and placed on a low bench.
-A characteristically dissonant and mutable motif, the legs are reminiscent of collected natural forms, such as kindling twigs or asparagus, yet also of some kind of strange, sacrificial offering.
+A characteristically dissonant and mutable motif, the legs are reminiscent of collected natural forms, such as kindling twigs or asparagus, yet also of some strange, sacrificial offering.

 White Cube Hong Kong

 Open on Tuesday to Saturday, 11am – 7pm